This Fourth of July cheesecake cake is a festive summer dessert, and is easier to make than you’d think!

 However!
 It wasn’t easy for me to make the decision to use food coloring inside the cake.
 I love a little food coloring in frosting but to make vivid red and blue cake layers you have to use quite a bit of food coloring, and I don’t love the idea of eating that much dye.

-But I made an exception for such a special occasion.
-I also used a white box cake mix to ease the workload so you can spend more time having fun with your family than mixing up cake.
-If you’re cake mix-averse you can use your favorite from-scratch recipe, as long as it makes enough for two cake layers.
 You can also use your favorite doctored white cake mix–I find that sometimes white cake mixes can be dry without the addition of some extra fat, so do whatever you please.

 A cheesecake cake is no more difficult to make than a regular layer cake.
 The only difficulty is getting the cheesecake layer out of the pan.
 Be sure you spray your pan with plenty of cooking spray and line the bottom with parchment.
 Since the cheesecake layer has to refrigerate overnight, be sure to plan accordingly.